jphooiveld/EventSauceBundle/README.md

     $ composer require symfony/console

 Normally symfony should be able to register the bundle automatically.
-If not you will need to add it to the bundles.php in your config directory
+If not you will need to add it to the bundles.php in your config directory.

 ```php
 <?php